KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

   Let go of the tone that clouds your clarity.

 - **Return**
-  *How do I use this pain to uplift others?*
+  *How do I use this pain to stabilize others?*
   By transmuting it into presence,
   you turn burden into beacon.